faithigweh/LITA-Capstone-Project/README.md

 what is the number of sales transactions in each region?

- what is the highest-selling product by total sales value?
+What is the highest-selling product by total sales value?

 What is the total revenue per product?